Skip links

 The most important aspect is to get the internal temperature of the product up to 185° – 190° F and hold it there for at least 30 minutes.
 The smaller the piece of protein, the faster it will reach the desired internal temperature.

-Step cooking is the process of slowly increasing the cook temperature over a period of time to retain purge.
-Rather than starting the cook process at 190° F, start the process at 145° F and work up to 190° F over the course of 1-3 hours.
+Step cooking is the process of slowly increasing the cooking temperature over a period of time to retain purge.
+Rather than starting the cooking process at 190° F, start the process at 145° F and work up to 190° F over the course of 1-3 hours.

 shredded pork